kwancita/phase-1-building-simple-liker/README.md

     * Respond to the error using a `.catch(() => {})` block after your `.then(() => {})` block.
-    * Display the error modal by removing the `.hidden` class
-    * Display the server error message in the modal
+    * Display the error modal by removing the `.hidden` class ddd* Display the server error message in the modal
     * Use `setTimeout` to hide the modal after 3 seconds (add the `.hidden` class)
   * When the "server" returns a success status:
     * Change the heart to a full heart